martybutts/100-days-of-coding/log.md

 **Today's Progress**: Added hover interactions to home page elements on my friend's poetry site.
 A lot of fun!

 **Thoughts** Good css animations are difficult to achieve and take a lot of time playing around through trial and error.
 Good styling is definitely an art I'd like to master.

+### Day 7: 9 January, Sunday

+**Today's Progress**: Not a productive one.
+Spent a lot of time in Photoshop trying to convert pdfs into png images.

+**Thoughts** I'd like to be good at everything, but sadly I'm not!